CS 378: Autonomous Intelligent Robotics (FRI II)

 A student who misses an examination, work assignment, or other project due to the observance of a religious holy day will be given an opportunity to complete the work missed within a reasonable time after the absence, provided that he or she has properly notified the instructor.
 It is the policy of the University of Texas at Austin that the student must notify the instructor at least fourteen days prior to the classes scheduled on dates he or she will be absent to observe a religious holy day.
 For religious holy days that fall within the first two weeks of the semester, the notice should be given on the first day of the semester.
 The student will not be penalized for these excused absences, but the instructor may appropriately respond if the student fails to complete satisfactorily the missed assignment or examination within a reasonable time after the excused absence.

-This course, as presented by Justin Hart, is an evolution of material developed by Jivko Sinapov, who succeeded Matteo Leonetti.
+This course, as presented by Justin Hart in conjunction with Peter Stone.
+It is part of the University of Texas at Austin, Texas Institute for Discovery Education in Science, Freshman Resaerch Initiative Program.
+The course was originally conceived by Peter Stone, and this material is an evolution of material developed by Jivko Sinapov, who succeeded Matteo Leonetti.
 It is influenced by Brian Scassellati's CS 473b: Intelligent Robotics course at Yale University.
-It has been developed in conjunction with Peter Stone.